 serves a four-state area with a focus on integrated care, schools and mental health training programs.

-focuses on programs to assist individuals with disabilities so they may participate fully in their communities.
+focuses on programs and resources to assist individuals with disabilities so they may participate fully in their communities.